 A cluttered wooden desk with a laptop displaying a webpage, a cup of coffee, crumpled papers, a smartphone, a tablet, and framed photos in the background.

-Let your insurance company know about the accident as soon as you can.
-This is a key step.
 They will guide you on what to do next and how to make sure your claim covers everything it needs to.

 Start by calling their customer service number or logging into your account online.